airshipit/airshipctl/README.md

 ./airshipctl example
 ```

-For a slightly more involved example, see the [example plugin project](github.com/ian-howell/examplepugin)
+For a more involved example, see the [example plugin project](github.com/ian-howell/examplepugin)